USS America (CV-66)

-The USS America (CV-66) was a large supercarrier of the Kitty Hawk class, commissioned and built in 1965.
-The Navy scuttled the USS America in 2005 after a long career that unfortunately included asbestos materials that exposed crew members.
-Many veterans developed deadly mesothelioma cancer and other illnesses as a result.
+The USS America (CV-66), a large supercarrier of the Kitty Hawk class, was constructed with asbestos in many components and materials.
+The Navy scuttled the USS America in 2005 after a long career that unfortunately included asbestos exposure in crew members.
+Many of these Navy veterans developed mesothelioma cancer.

 About the USS America